 Be Conscious of Connected Devices

 Whether it’s only a few connected gadgets or an entire home, it’s important to understand the access each device requires.
 This information can be found in the owner’s manual or by contacting technical support.
-Once the information is located, disable any ports, IP addresses or network protocol to which the device does not need access to function.
+Once the information is located, disable any ports, IP addresses (be they 192.168.1.1 or set custom) or network protocol to which the device does not need access to function.

 Today, many smart device manufacturers provide security patches through updates.
 Make sure all connected home devices are updated with the latest software to ensure maximum security.
 While some equipment will automatically run system updates as they become available, other devices require manual installation.
 Make sure to set aside time each month to check for new updates on home gadgets.